Sam's phonecall is chapter 37 in the Family Affair saga; a trilogy by Bernard Preston.

 Peter's children is the second book in the A family affair trilogy.
 Sam's phonecall was the last chapter of Book I.

 You have just finished Book 1 of A FAMILY AFFAIR.
-BOOK 2 has just become available for only $.99.
+BOOK 2 has just become available for only a dollar.

 Now you meet Peter Twycross whom Santie and Janet manage to bewitch into fathering four lovely children, all without him being any the wiser!

 Meeting Daddy, the first chapter of Peter's Children, is available for free but it's much easier reading on your own Kindle or tablet.
 Best of all, it's only 99 cents for Books 2 and 3!

 E books are the future.
 No overheads means big savings for you.

 Go to F. Happy Families ...
 Ch 1 MEETING DADDY

 Bernard Preston isn't just a retired chiropractor and author; potting in his garden brings great joy, and fresh unsprayed, organic food in abundance into the kitchen.
 Many of his stories like Sam's phonecall and Meeting Daddy are hatched whilst weeding or turning a compost heap.

 There are few things that bring more pleasure and health than fruit from your own garden.
 That could be a lemon or lime tree for your fresh bean salads, and an orange tree for juice (Orange Juice is NOT the same as OJ!
 There's a world of difference), or an Avocado for your nerves.
 Nerves are coated in fat (called a Myelin Sheath) and it's vital to coat your nerves with the healthy fats.
 But you may need some help from a proper tree planting guide.